 Are there any risks to BNPL?

-At the moment, there are no massive risks to merchants of using BNPL.
+Currently, the risks to merchants are minimal.
 Of course, your customers could still default on payments, and you will have to account for the additional fees of using the service in your budget, but this cost is more than likely to pay for itself when you take into account the benefits.

 There is likely to be more regulation in the BNPL space in the next few years, which is not a risk as such but something for merchants to be mindful of and to stay up-to-date with.

-When is buy now pay later the right method for my business?
+When is BNPL the right method for my business?

-Offering buy now, pay later can be a smart choice for many businesses, helping to boost conversions, revenue and loyalty, but that doesn’t mean all merchants should implement BNPL.
+Offering BNPL can be a smart choice for many businesses, helping to boost conversions, revenue and loyalty, but that doesn’t mean all merchants should implement BNPL.

 So, when is BNPL right for your business and in what scenarios might it not be a good fit?

-Both businesses that sell high value products or services and those that sell lower value goods can benefit from BNPL.
+BNPL benefits both high-value and lower-cost merchants.
 High value sellers can make it easier for their customers to pay for big ticket purchases that might otherwise be unaffordable, while merchants selling lower value items can boost their average order value by allowing their customers to pay for bigger baskets.

 That said, some businesses that retail lower value items might be better off focusing on increasing their overall customer numbers or sales volume rather than trying to boost the value of individual baskets.